honduranheat/friend_finder/README.md

-Friend Finder is an app that allows you to find your new best friend.
+Friend Finder is a Full Stack App that allows you to find your new best friend.
 On the home page, click the link to go to the survey page.
 Once you enter all the needed information, hit submit to be shown your closest match, compared to your score.

-Currently needing modal to display match.
-To view match, check console
+Technologies include Express, Node, and Bootstrap